Girgetto/Girgetto/README.md

-### Hi, I'm Giorgio 👋
+### Hi, I'm Giorgio 😄

-Hi 😄I'm Giorgio, I'm a big fan of the world of programming and technology 🖥.
+I'm a big fan of the world of programming and technology 🖥.
 I put all of myself into every project I do 💪🏻, trying to bring my ideas to reality.
 I feel comfortable working in a group trying to inspire all my teammates. 🚀

 - 💻 Full Stack developer
 - 🏋 Powerlifter